nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 ## Why

-I often find myself uncomfortable reading code blocks and other wide elements in VitePress-built sites, and this discomfort is often due to the presence of code blocks and elements in the body of the text that need to be scrolled through, and even though in many ways narrower content is easier to read and scan through, the need to scroll can actually make the reading experience worse, so this plugin tries to solve this (and many more) problems from another angle.
+I often find myself uncomfortable reading code blocks and other wide elements in VitePress-built sites, and this discomfort is often due to the presence of code blocks and elements in the body of the text that need to be scrolled through, even though shorter content is easier to read and scan, the scrolling can worse the reading experience entirely, so this plugin tries to solve this (and many more) problems from another angle.

 ### Problems solved